garfieldlw/frequency-limit-golang/README.md

 # frequency-limit-golang
 This is a frequency-limiting strategy based on Redis, which can be applied to frequency limiting and circuit breaking for SMS, email, API calls, and other scenarios.
+This solution is more suitable for low-frequency application scenarios.